What is a phoenix company: Understanding the rules and regulations

 Reporting the unscrupulous

-There are two measures that can be taken by suppliers to ensure unscrupulous directors are unable to set up new companies.
+Two measures can be taken by suppliers to ensure unscrupulous directors are unable to set up new companies.
 The first measure relies on the creditor of the insolvent company to pass on information of misconduct to the official receiver and insolvency practitioner, to understand why the business has failed.
-They have a duty to investigate the affairs of companies in liquidation and report evidence of offences to the Department of State responsible.
+They must investigate the affairs of companies in liquidation and report evidence of offences to the Department of State responsible.

 If, on the other hand, there are suspicions that an individual is acting in breach of a disqualification or bankruptcy order, this should be reported to the insolvency service.
 It is a criminal offence to contravene a disqualification order and the penalties can be very severe.